alta/quic-go/http3/DESIGN.md

 ### `http3.Conn`

-Internally, the default implementation of `Requester` sits on top of `http3.Conn`, which combines a `quic.EarlySession` with a QPACK handler.
+Internally, the default implementation of `Requester` sits on top of `http3.Conn`, which combines a `quic.EarlySession` with a QPACK handler and some other state.
 Both H3 client and server connections would use `Conn`.

 It can be created from a quic.EarlySession via `http3.Open(quic.EarlySession, http3.Settings) (Conn, error)`.